veniyer/ops-micro/README.md

 Docker 19.03.8
 ```

-It is intended to work for your codebase in
+It is intended in future to work for your codebase in

 ```
 Go